Table of Contents_

 Ordinary laptops no longer apply to the general public.
 Apple has made that clear by eliminating the Macbook line and promoting the Macbook Air to take its place.
 Thin and light is what’s in.
 To Apple, the future of mobile computing for the everyday consumer is portability, functionality, and style.
 That means no moving parts, no hassle, and the power to soldier through any everyday task.
+So, what other features make these top-rated laptops the best in the market?

 Apple’s latest Macbook Air has two significant upgrades over last year’s models.
 First is the upgraded processors.
 The new Air comes with Sandy Bridge CPUs from Intel, some of the fastest to date.
 Even with low clock speeds of 1.6-1.8GHz depending on the model (see grid below), these chips are incredibly quick as you’ll see below in the benchmark section.
 The second change is moving away from Nvidia and AMD to Intel’s integrated graphics with the widely used Intel HD 3000.
 This is the same GPU found on the newer 13″ Macbook Pros, which is not a big step forward for graphics processing.